ayebare/instapage/README.txt

 == Changelog ==

+= 2.03 =
+- Fixed: publish problem when Instapage page type is not a "Normal page"

 = 2.02 =
 - Fixed: disable URL validation when Instapage page type is not a "Normal page"
 - Fixed: API fatal error